 In this emotional space we can breathe and remind ourselves of how difficult times do not last forever, and how often we emerge from a crisis stronger.
 When we are at peace it is “well with my (our) soul” and it’s much easier to handle stressful situations.
 It doesn’t mean we don’t ever lose control of our emotions or let anxiety get the better of us, but we may pull ourselves together more quickly.
 A restful spirit is a good companion to a faithful spirit.
 Faith leads to hope, and hope makes all the difference.

 I hope you are enjoying this Easter weekend with loved ones and are feeling peace in your spirit.
 I’ve uploaded the Easter Show 2022 in separate short videos of the different segments (two oil paintings “Easter Lily” and “Jesus at Calvary”, two songs “I’ll Fly Away” and Irish hymn “Be Thou my Vision”).
 The best viewing experience is here on this site because I can upload the highest quality large HD files.
-However, your family and friends probably prefer to click on a platform link that they know, so I’ve put these clips and the entire show on YouTube and BitChute also.
+However, your family and friends probably prefer to click on a platform link that they know, so I’ve put these clips and the entire show on YouTube also.

 Tonight I’m disappointed that the houses we contact a listing agent about are already spoken for, before we even get a chance.
 Listings have dozens of contact inquiries after being freshly posted.
 So, it’s discouraging and I have to will myself not to panic.
 It will all work out, this unexpected move that we were blindsided by.
 The housing spike will hurt us, but we’ve been through worse things and we can get through this.